Restricting Entries to All-Pay Contests: Closing Remarks

 \section{Closing Remarks}

-Our results reveal insights into the optimal number of players to admit into a contest.
-We find that when restricting entries to players with top-ranked abilities, the coupling effect of the reduced number of players and the enhanced posterior beliefs always discourages all admitted players from exerting efforts, compared with the case when all players are admitted.
-This implies that when the designer has enough slots, it is always optimal to let all players attend the contest.
-However, when the designer has fewer slots compared to the number of players, our numerical results suggest that the optimal number of admitted players is typically at extreme points, i.e., either $2$ or the capacity $c$.
+We characterize the players' private posterior beliefs and show that all effects of this elimination mechanism are captured by their inflated abilities.
+Furthermore, the existence of a symmetric and strictly increasing equilibrium strategy is equivalent to the inflated ability being increasing in each player's true ability.
+When the designer offers at most two positive prizes, we show that admitting two players and using a winner-take-all prize structure is optimal in terms of the expected highest efforts.

-In our extended two-stage model, although we show that there does not exist a symmetric and monotone PBE, we conjecture that there might exist a monotone but asymmetric PBE.
-Specifically, players' first-stage equilibrium efforts are still symmetric, but their second-stage equilibrium efforts could be asymmetric to account for the non-identical posterior beliefs.
-This calls for future analysis.
+In the extended two-stage model, although we show that no symmetric and strictly increasing PBE exists, we conjecture that an asymmetric PBE may exist.
+Specifically, players' first-stage equilibrium efforts remain symmetric, but their second-stage equilibrium efforts may be asymmetric due to non-identical posterior beliefs.
+This conjecture calls for future analysis.

-In Appendix \ref{sec_appendix:numerical}, we show additional numerical results about the discontinuity of posterior beliefs and non-monotonicity of equilibrium effort.
-In Appendix \ref{sec_appendix_pf}, we provide all detailed proofs of the results in the main text.
-In Appendix \ref{sec_appendix_auxiliaryreults} we give some some additional useful lemmas and their proofs.
-Finally, in Appendix \ref{sec_appendix_sec}, we provide the formal model and analysis of a two-stage sequential elimination contest.
+In \Cref{app_sec:non_increasing}, we provide numerical results when the inflated ability is not increasing with the true ability.
+In \Cref{sec_appendix:numerical}, we provide additional results about posterior beliefs.
+In Appendix \ref{sec_appendix_pf}, we provide detailed proofs of the main results.
+In Appendix \ref{sec_appendix_auxiliaryreults}, we give additional auxiliary lemmas and their proofs.
+Finally, in Appendix \ref{sec_appendix_sec}, we present the formal model and analysis of a two-stage sequential elimination contest.